eclipse-cdt-cloud/cdt-cloud/CONTRIBUTING.md

 ## Contact

-Please refer to the contact options listed on the [CDT.Cloud website](https://cdt-cloud.io/contact/).
+Please refer to the contact options listed on the [CDT Cloud website](https://www.eclipse.org/cdt-cloud/contact/).